Smooth Stones and Empty Bones

 When the scream shattered the mid-morning quiet, Beckah was in the middle of guiltily deleting six of her mother’s emails from her work account, unread.
 It took her a moment to process what she had just heard.
 There was only one thing that that kind of a scream could herald, and it was pretty late in the semester for it.

--“Glory Night,” Welcome to Miskatonic University (pre-order link) by Broken Eye Books, forthcoming.
+-“Glory Night,” Welcome to Miskatonic University by Broken Eye Books, July 2019.